A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Theoretical R-value and Optimality Theory

-We present and prove an intuitive result that shows $S^c(x,a)=\PP(Y=c|X=x, A=a)$ is the optimal choice of score function for calibrating the theoretical $R$-value.
+is the optimal choice of confidence score for calibrating the theoretical R-value.
 To simplify the arguments, we develop our optimality theory based on the mFSR, an asymptotically equivalent variation of the FSR.
 The relationship between the mFSR and FSR has been established in Equation \eqref{fsr-ca}.

-We aim to construct a selection rule under the binary classification setting that solves the following constrained optimization problem: \beq \text{Minimize the EPI, subject to $\mbox{mFSR}^{c}_a\leq\alpha_c$, $c=1, 2$ for all $a\in\mathcal A$.} \eeq Here, we denote $S^c_{n+j}=\PP(Y_{n+j}=c|X_{n+j}=x_{n+j}, A_{n+j}=a_{n+j})$, and the scores can be transformed to theoretical $R$-values, denoted $R_{n+j}^1$ and $R_{n+j}^2$.
-The process of conversion follows the general strategy outlined in Section \ref{conversion:subsec}, and is described in more detail in the proof of Theorem \ref{optimality:thm} below.
+We aim to construct a selection rule under the binary classification setting that solves the following constrained optimization problem: \beq \text{Minimize the EPI, subject to $\mbox{mFSR}^{c}_a\leq\alpha_c$, for $c\in\{1, 2\}$ and $a\in\mathcal A$.} \eeq